jeloi/huely/README.md

 Huely
 =====

-Huely is a tool to pull the hex, rgb, and rgba values out of any code/text and visualize them in a palette.
+A tool to pull the hex, rgb, and rgba values out of any code/text and visualize them in a palette.

-Huely is for anyone who works with digital color.
+Built for anyone who works with digital color.

 ## Features
 - Sass & LESS Variable Name Extraction